 This coffee has a great cherry, cocoa, and creamy taste with each sip.
 The Sidamo mirrors the characteristics of fine wine and a rich cherry flavor.
 Since the Swiss Water Process produces chemical-free drinks, this coffee has a crisp and bold flavor, making it one of the top drinks for customers to purchase.

 Half Caffeinated coffee

-Fresh Roasted Coffee LLC. also provides 6 different water processed half caffeinated coffee and coffee pods.
+Fresh Roasted Coffee LLC also provides six different water processed half caffeinated coffees and coffee pods.
 Half caffeinated coffee is when the coffee is made with 50% decaf and 50% regular beans.
-This can be popular to drink because it reduces how much caffeine you drink but still provides that extra kick that caffeine coffee provides.
+This can be popular to drink because it reduces how much caffeine you drink but still provides that extra kick that caffeinated coffee provides.

-The two most popular Half Calf coffees are listed below:
+The two most popular half-caf coffees are listed below:

 Colombian Swiss Water Half Caff Coffee -